anonymous1037/anonymous_porject_for_cvpr2019_1037/README.md

 ## Hash Center
-Here, we put hash centers for imagenet we used in 'data/imagenet/hash_centers', we will release the algorithm for hash center generation in the future.
+Here, we put hash centers for imagenet we used in 'data/imagenet/hash_centers', we will release the algorithms for hash center generation in the future.